-BROWSE PRINCETON'S SERIES in London Mathematical Society Monographs
+BROWSE PRINCETON'S SERIES (by title) in London Mathematical Society Monographs

 Edited by Martin Bridson, Ben Green, and Peter SarnakThe London Mathematical Society Monographs Series was established in 1968.
 Since that time it has published outstanding volumes that have been critically acclaimed by the mathematics community.
 The LMS and Princeton University Press have united to expand the number of books published annually and to make the series more international in scope.
 The series embraces all areas of mathematics as well as authors from around the world.